White House Convenes Summit To Address Supply Shortage Crippling Auto Plants

 "It's a great opportunity for us to talk about long-term solutions to fix this problem," said John Nueffer, the chief executive of the Semiconductor Industry Association.

 "In 1990, [the U.S.] manufactured about 37% of the world's semiconductors.
-Now we only manufacture 12%," said Nueffer.
+Now we only manufacture 12%," Nueffer said.
 "That is a supply chain vulnerability that has come into bold relief over the past year."

 Demand for new cars has spiked from low interest rates and pent up demand during the pandemic, and that has exacerbated the problem for car makers.
-But Daleep Singh, a deputy national security advisor and deputy director of the National Economic Council, told NPR the Biden Administration sees the shortage as a much broader national security problem.
+But Daleep Singh, a deputy national security adviser and deputy director of the National Economic Council, told NPR the Biden administration sees the shortage as a much broader national security problem.

 "Semiconductors are critical for most of the emerging technologies you could list," he said.
 "They're civilian and military in their purpose.
 Pharmaceuticals, space, but also weapons systems and their satellites.
 So here's the problem: today 100 percent - all of the most advanced semi-conductors are produced in East Asia, and more than 90 percent by one company.
 That's a critical vulnerability."